You are here

 In this respect:

-- Within each Institution, a Data Protection Officer ensures that the provisions of the Regulation are applied and advises controllers on fulfilling their obligations (see art.
-24 of the Regulation)
+- Within each Institution, a Data Protection Officer ensures that the provisions of the Regulation are applied and advises controllers on fulfilling their obligations.

-- For all the Institutions, the European Data Protection Supervisor will act as an independent supervisory authority (see art.
-41 to 45 of the Regulation)
+- For all the Institutions, the European Data Protection Supervisor will act as an independent supervisory authority.

 The European Union's family of institutional Web Sites, within the europa.eu domain, provides links to third party sites.
 Since we do not control them, we encourage you to review their privacy policies.